Be a lifeline for Rohingya and Bangladeshi families

 £100 – Provide clean water, sanitation and improved hygiene to 10 Rohingya refugees, protecting them from disease, infection, and floods.

-£70 – Provide a nutritious Ramadan family food parcel to last one month.
+£55 – Provide a nutritious food parcel to a family that will last one month.

 Urgent repairs in Rohingya camps

-They urgently need new latrines and a water system, and access to information about good hygiene so that they can fight the spread of disease before it’s too late.
+Help us to restore and rehabilitate 195 latrines and access to information about good hygiene so that they can fight the spread of disease before it’s too late.
 We’ll also install 4 tube wells, providing clean water to an area that doesn’t have access to safe water.

-In this holy month, give £100 and help us to rehabilitate and install latrines, construct urgently-needed water systems, and help fight the outbreak of disease in Jamtoli camp.
+Give £100 and help us to rehabilitate latrines, construct urgently-needed water systems, and help fight the outbreak of disease in Jamtoli camp.

 We’re also working to transform the futures of the most vulnerable children in Bangladesh, where a staggering 6.7 million children are out of school.
 An estimated 350,000 children living on the streets of Dhaka.
 Help us to build brighter futures.